No matter how many visitors you attract to your website, if your contact forms are designed poorly, you won’t be getting any leads.

 Have it everywhere

-Your contact form shouldn’t just be in your contact page.
+Your contact form shouldn’t just be on your contact page.
 Insert variations of your contact form in as many places as you can.
-Always use good CTA (Call To Actions) along with it.
+Always use good CTAs (Call To Actions) along with it.
 Near the Footer is usually a good place.

 The form doesn’t look good